subtledoctor/Faiths_and_Powers/README.md

 ## Cleric Kits

+**Battleguard of Tempus**

+BATTLEGUARD OF TEMPUS:  Tempus, also known as the Lord of Battles or the Foehammer, is random in his favors, yet his chaotic nature favors all sides equally.
+Lord Tempus may be on an army's side one day and against them the next; such is the nature of war.
+Tempuran clergy can be found on both sides of a conflict, as none can ever truly know whom the war god will favor.

+Advantages:
+- Battleguards can be proficient with any weapon
+- Battleguards gain a +1 bonus to damage with any melee weapon.
+- Incite Rage: Battleguards can incite a berserker rage beginning at level 5, and again at levels 10, 15 and 20.
+This ability is like the berserkers enrage, except that <PRO_HESHE> can incite this rage in <PRO_HIMHER>self or in others.

+Restrictions:
+- Alignment: No alignment restrictions.
+- Multiclass: Cleric/Fighters can be Battleguards

 **Dawnbringer of Lathander**

 DAWNBRINGER OF LATHANDER: Dawnbringers are the representatives of Lathander, a widely worshiped deity of birth, renewal, health, and the dawn.
 Dawnbringers are especially vigilant foes of the undead, which they see as a plague upon the living, corrupting the life that is the gift of Lathander.
 They look to cleanse the world with Lathander's light, eradicating any undead with its purifying rays.